 Our prayer for IJM in the Dominican Republic is not just that they would continue to rescue and restore individuals, but that they would help bring about a cultural shift and an end to the commercial sexual exploitation of children.
 That may sound like an impossible dream but it is something that IJM has seen happen before.
 In the 13 years that they have been working in Cambodia they have seen the percentage of minors in the sex industry fall from 30% to just 0.1% and we are praying we would see something similar in the Dominican Republic.

 Christ Church London supports the Dominican Republic Field Office financially, but also through prayer and by writing letters of encouragement to the staff team.
-If you would like to receive monthly prayer updates from the Field Office in DR, or would like to write a letter of encouragement and support, get in touch with Tim Frisby using the form below.
+If you would like to receive monthly prayer updates from the Field Office in DR, sign up here, or to write a letter of encouragement and support, get in touch with Tim Frisby using the form below.